RievoCante/playing-card-recognizer/README.md

 # Playing Card Recognizer

-A real-time playing card recognition system using classical computer vision methods with optional deep learning verification.
+A real-time playing card recognition system using classical computer vision methods.

 ## Description

-This application captures webcam frames in real-time, detects a single playing card, and identifies its rank and suit using classical computer vision techniques.
-It includes CamShift tracking for stability and an optional lightweight deep learning model for verification.
+This application captures webcam frames or processes images from a folder, detects a single playing card, and identifies its rank and suit using classical computer vision techniques.
+The pipeline includes card detection via edge and contour analysis, perspective transformation, patch extraction, and ORB-based feature matching.
+CamShift tracking is included for improved runtime efficiency.

 ## Features

 - Real-time webcam input or sequential processing of images
-- Edge detection and contour analysis for card detection
+- Card detection using edge detection and contour analysis
 - Perspective transform to standardize card images
+- Patch extraction for rank and suit
 - ORB keypoint matching for rank and suit recognition
-- CamShift tracking for efficiency and stability
+- CamShift tracking for stability (optional)
-- Optional deep learning verification
-- Live UI overlay with detection results
 - Logging of detection results to CSV file

 ## Installation

 ### Prerequisites
 - Python 3.11+
-- Conda (Miniconda)
+- Conda (Miniconda recommended)

 ### Setup Environment